 The NJW2 and NJW3 can be electronically filed through the Axway system, or mailed to the Division of Taxation.
 If you have any questions or wish to test for W2 or W3, please contact AxWay.Admin@treas.nj.gov.

 Specifications to file Form W-3 and to report W-2 information are available as follows:

 Payments for all business taxes may now be made through the Electronic Funds Transfer (EFT) program.
 Businesses with a liability of $10,000 or more in any one tax must make EFT payments.
-EFT debit payments (e-checks) may also be made online.
+EFT debit payments (e-checks) also may be made online.
 Additional information is provided on the EFT overview page.

-Registration filings for business entities as well as for tax eligibility and employer filings may also be completed online.
+Registration filings for business entities as well as for tax eligibility and employer filings also may be completed online.
 Electronic filing is also available for additional tax returns through the Division of Taxation.